roomate/2D-Ising-Model/README.md

 ## Example

 This section list several GIF illutrates some interesting properties of the Ising model in 2 dimensions.
 I average over $100$ (and not $1000$) iterations in the gif though.
 With the default values, $T\_c \approx 657 K$.
+Keep in mind that in practice, you need to wait enough iterations to reach a thermodynamic equilibrium.

 - Case 1: No magnetic field and $T = 300 K < T\_c$.
-You observe that, as expected, the material acquires magnetization after a relaxation time to reach thermodynamic equilibrium.
+You observe that the material ends up acquiring magnetization.

 ![No\_mag\_room\_temperature](Gifs/Ising_movie_T=300.gif)